Menninger Foundation

 The Menninger Foundation was founded in 1919 by the Menninger family in Topeka, Kansas.
 The Menninger Foundation, known locally as Menninger's, consists of a clinic, a sanatorium, and a school of psychiatry, all of which bear the Menninger name.
 Menninger's consisted of a campus at 5800 S.W.
 6th Avenue in Topeka, Kansas which included a pool as well as the other aforementioned buildings.
 In 2003, the Menninger Clinic moved to Houston.
-The foundation was started in 1919 by Dr. Charles F. Menninger and his sons, Drs.
-Karl and William Menninger.
+The foundation was started in 1919 by Charles F. Menninger and his sons, Karl Menninger and William Menninger.
 It represented the first group psychiatry practice.
-"We had a vision," Dr. C. F. Menninger said, "of a better kind of medicine and a better kind of world."

 History

 The Menninger Clinic, also known as the C. F. Menninger Memorial Hospital, was founded in the 1920s in Topeka, Kansas.
 The Menninger Sanitarium was founded in 1925.
 The Menninger Clinic established the Southard School for children in 1926.
 The school fostered treatment programs for children and adolescents that were recognized worldwide.
 In the 1930s the Menningers expanded training programs for psychiatrists, psychologists, and other mental health professionals.

 The Menninger Foundation was established in 1941.
 The Menninger School of Psychiatry was established in 1946.
 It quickly became the largest training center in the country, driven by the country's demand for psychiatrists to treat military veterans.

 Menninger announced its affiliation with Baylor College of Medicine and The Methodist Hospital in December 2002.
 The concept was that Menninger would perform treatment while Baylor would oversee research and education.